rickoff/Tes3mp-0.8.x/README.md

 - PreventMerchantEquipFix : Prevents merchants from equipping sold items

 - AnimationScript : add and use new animations without .esp file easily

+- CriminalScript : script that references players following their bounty, allows to recover a bounty in pvp, sends the criminal to prison for a time